robwillup/mithrandir/docs/LanguagesAndFrameworks/C/Certification/C Essentials Course/Module 1.md

 ## Compilation

-The translation we are referring to is make by a specialized computer program called a **compiler**.
+The translation we are referring to is made by a specialized computer program called a **compiler**.
 The process of translating from a high-level language into machine language is called **compilation**.